kshia/NYTSearch/README.md

 * [ ] Use Parcelable instead of Serializable leveraging the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler).
 * [ ] Replace Picasso with [Glide](http://inthecheesefactory.com/blog/get-to-know-glide-recommended-by-google/en) for more efficient image rendering.
 * [X] Before an article search is triggered by the user, displays the current top stories of the day by default.
-* [ ] Hides the `Toolbar` at the top as the user scrolls down through the results using the [CoordinatorLayout and AppBarLayout](http://guides.codepath.com/android/Using-the-App-ToolBar#reacting-to-scroll).
+* [X] Hides the `Toolbar` at the top as the user scrolls down through the results using the [CoordinatorLayout and AppBarLayout](http://guides.codepath.com/android/Using-the-App-ToolBar#reacting-to-scroll).
 * [ ] Leverage the popular [GSON library](http://guides.codepath.com/android/Using-Android-Async-Http-Client#decoding-with-gson-library) to streamline the parsing of JSON data and avoid manual parsing.

 The following **additional** features are implemented:

 * Toolbar title changes to reflect most recent query
 * Change number of columns depending on orientation
+* Changed launcher icon
+* Date picker initializes to previously set date

 ## Video Walkthrough